 While we are not going to name and shame we can however give credit to one particular company that is owned and run by a wheelchair user and been established since 2003.

 Access All Areas stands out from the crowd and fully explained the access audit process, the requirements under the act as well as the importance of “reasonable adjustment” both for the business and the disabled person.
 They also provide disability discrimination claim assistance both for businesses and individuals.

 Each and every access audit provided by Access All Areas is bespoke and each issue fully examined to find a sensible and workable solution rather than relying on electronic wizardry or guess work that appears to be the problem in this field of business.
 Their prices appear to be middle-of-the-road and they openly offered examples of their work along with details of past clients that include an impressive list such as The Office of the Deputy Prime Minister, Department of Industry, DWP and many major government bodies as well as some of the largest and most respected companies in the UK.

-It is never easy to find an ideal business to undertake important inspections, especially ones that are needed to comply with complicated disability requirements, we would however suggest that businesses needing the services of a disability access auditor ensure that the disabled person not only fully understands all disabilities including wheelchair users, vision impaired, hearing impaired and those with learning difficulties but is also qualified and has a good track record when it comes to satisfied clients.
+It is never easy to find an ideal business to undertake the perfect disability access inspection, especially ones that are needed to comply with complicated disability requirements.
+We would however suggest that businesses needing the services of a disability access auditor ensure that the company not only fully understands all disabilities including wheelchair users, vision impaired, hearing impaired and those with learning difficulties but is also qualified and has a good track record when it comes to satisfied clients.

 Access All Areas can be found by visiting www.access-auditing.com or telephoning (01255) 242777.
 Please remember to say that you heard about them through Mobility Shopper Reviews.